 You'll write two short papers - modelled on the op-ed columns that run on the editorial page of major newspapers - on issues important to you and related to preservation theory.
-These short pieces (around 450-600 words) should raise a question, make a critique, present an argument, make a connection between multiple readings or ideas in the course.
-You can also use the papers to reflect on a particular reading moved you to see something different (a contemporary preservation controversy, for instance, or a moment in history).
-They papers should not simply summarize what others say; it should focus on your argument, while of course drawing on others' arguments as you see fit.
-One of the two papers is due before Class 2 (September 9); the other is due any time before Week 6 (October 7).
-The two papers together will account for 25% of total grade.
+These short pieces (around 450-600 words) should raise a question, make a critique, present an argument, report on a contemporary preservation controversy, make a connection between multiple readings or ideas in the course.
+You can also use the papers to reflect on a particular reading moved you to see something different (, for instance, or a moment in history).
+The papers should not simply summarize what others say; it should focus on your argument, while of course drawing on others' arguments as you see fit.
+One of the two papers is due before Class 2 (September 8); the other is due any time before Week 6 (October 13).
+The two papers together will account for 30% of total grade.